openedx/edx-documentation/en_us/shared/exercises_tools/Section_adding_hints.rst

 multiple hints by selecting **Hint** multiple times.

-For example, in the following multiple choice problem, the learner selects **Hint** before attempting the answer.
+For example, in the following multiple choice problem, the learner selects **Hint** after having made one incorrect attempt.

 .. image:: ../../../shared/images/multiple_choice_hint.png
  :alt: Image of a multiple choice problem with the first hint.
  :width: 600

-The hint indicates that it is the first of two hints.
-The learner selects **Hint** a second time.
+The hint text indicates that it is the first of two hints.
+The learner selects **Next Hint**.

 .. image:: ../../../shared/images/multiple_choice_hint2.png
  :alt: Image of a multiple choice problem with the second hint.